Ajara Ghansal, a brown aromatic medicinal rice that has been cultivated by the Ajara community for over a century.

 Vrindavan is surrounded by rice farmers.
 Our dream is to spread harmonious farming practices around us.
 To truly do so, we had to speak the same language as our neighbours, i.e., grow the same crop.
 Vrindavan farm has been growing rice for over 5 years now.
 It all began with Mahadi, a beautiful red rice native to our area.
 Today, we grow several heirloom varieties, namely Mahadi, Kasbai, Ajara Ghansal, Wada Kolam, and Ambe Mohar.

 Growing rice is an experience that I hope everyone participates in at least once in their lifetime.
-The scale, the work involved, and the joyousness brought to it all by farmers, is what truly explains the 'culture' in agriculture.
+The scale, the work involved, the absolute exhaustion of the human body, and the joyousness brought to it all by farmers, is what truly explains the 'culture' in agriculture.
 Read more about the growing, harvesting, and threshing.